Optimal cavity design for minimizing errors in cavity-QED-based atom-photon entangling gates with finite temporal duration: Acknowledgement

 \section{Acknowledgement}

 The authors thank Hayato Goto, Rina Kanamoto, Samuel Ruddell, Karen Webb, and Akinori Suenaga for their helpful comments.
-This work was supported by JST CREST, Grant Number JPMJCR1771, and JST Moonshot R$\&$D, Grant Number JPMJMS2061, Japan.
+This work was supported by JST CREST, Grant Number.
+JPMJCR1771, and JST Moonshot R$\&$D, Grant Numbers JPMJMS2061, and JPMJMS2268, Japan.